Birdies in the Background--Life With Three Playful Parrots

 Naughty Child or Naughty Parrot?

-"It seems you have another child that loves to talk," the teacher said, clearly annoyed.
+"It seems you have another child that loves to talk," the teacher said reprovingly, clearly annoyed.

 I Told My Caller I Was Home Alone, Then Realized Later, My Parrot Had Been Happily Talking Away in the Background!

-This was brought home to me in a most embarrassing fashion, during a conversation I had with a schoolteacher.
+This "oblivious skill" was brought home to me in a most embarrassing fashion, during a conversation I had with a schoolteacher.
 He’d called to tell me my son had the intrusive habit of interrupting, to discourse to the rest of the class.
-The teacher said that while they appreciated my son’s enthusiasm, the consensus was he had to learn to give others a chance to talk.
+The teacher said that while they appreciated my son’s enthusiasm and eagerness to share his views, the consensus was, he had to learn to give others a chance to talk.

 Reading between the lines, I knew the man viewed my son as a motormouth but was too polite to come right out and say so.
-The teacher was warming to his topic, when he stopped, clearly frustrated.
-“It seems you have another little boy who loves to talk,” he said, reprovingly.
+The teacher was warming to his topic, when he stopped; clearly frustrated.
+“It seems you have another little boy who loves to talk,” he said, his tone positively oozing reproof.
 “In fact, I can hardly get a word in edgewise.”

-“Oh no,” I assured him," I’m home alone.”
-I could tell he thought we were a "problem family" and I was focusing in on this, not really paying attention to what I was saying.
+“Oh no,” I confidently assured him," I’m home alone.”
+I could tell he thought we were a problem family and I was focusing in on this, not really paying attention to what I was saying.

 Upon later reflection, I realized how foolish this must have sounded--because one of my parrots had been yapping up a blue streak in the background!